What Mac should I buy?

 How many computers is too many?

 In general, I recommend no more than one computer per person.
 Having multiple computers means more to manage and maintain, and more things that can get out of sync.
 Maintaining a second computer "just in case" is like having a second car just in case one has to be in the shop.
-It just means you're going to be in the shop twice as often, and you are going to often end up wanting something you left in the other car.
+It just means you're going to be in the shop twice as often, and you’re going to often end up wanting something you left in the other car.

 Desktop computers give you more bang for the buck.
-It costs a lot more to cram powerful computing power into something portable.
+It costs a lot more to cram powerful computing into something portable.

-• Portable
+Portable

 • MacBook Air - The best computer for most people.

-• MacBook Pro 14" or 16" - This is a computer for media professionals.
-Reasons for choosing it over the MacBook Air are more ports (1 additional USB-C, HDMI, SD card), better screen color, better speakers, better mic, and better battery life.
+• Reasons for choosing it over the MacBook Air are more ports (1 additional USB-C, HDMI, SD card), better screen color, better speakers, better mic, and better battery life.
 Though it's considerably bulkier than a MacBook Air and a good amount more expensive.
-The 14" model is available with M4, M4 Pro, and M4 Max chips.
-The 16" model is only available with M4 Pro or M4 Max.
-The 16" is basically identical, but it does have a bigger screen (obviously) and better battery life.
-The 16" model is about $500 more than the 14".
+The 14" model is available with M5 and with the more powerful M5 Pro and M5 Max chips.
+Just remember that the base model at $1,699 has the same M5 chip as the MacBook Air; the difference is in the screen, mics, ports, etc. The 16” model is only available with the M5 Pro and M5 Max, so the huge jump in price is not just for the bigger screen.

-Apple also has a Mac comparison tool to compare the specs of most recent models of macs.
+Below is a table comparing the size, weight, and price of the various MacBook models.
+Apple also has a Mac comparison tool to compare the specs of the most recent models of Mac.

 Model Base Price Processor Options Memory Options Storage Options Battery life (Apple TV movie playback) Ports Weight Thick Wide

-13.6" MacBook Air M4 8-core $999 M4 10-core (with 8 or 10-core GPU) 16 GB
+13.6" MacBook Air M5 8-core $1,099 M5 10-core (with 8 or 10-core GPU) 16 GB

 24 GB